infernotlc/Rsrv/README.md

 - fetch place - fetch design for users
 - save reservation by date and time - fetch reservation times by date
 - if there is no available times for it day remove table from design
 - Show reservations for admins and visitors
+- Save places by country and city
+- filtering places with country and cities

 Next Features:
 - Admins and visitors can cancel reservations
 - Settings screen
 - More information about places
-- Save places by country and city, approve them to show their places

 - Fetch places by country and city
 - Take comments for places
 - Punishment system for non made visits (after 30 minutes of reservation can be automatically cancel)